Berney Arms Windmill

 History, tourist information, and nearby accommodation

-Three years later in 1883 the mill was converted to drain the surrounding marshand, with a gearing mechanism connected to a drainage scoop outside the mill building.
+Three years later in 1883, the mill was converted to drain the surrounding marshland, with a gearing mechanism connected to a drainage scoop outside the mill building.
 In 1943 the mill was closed for the second time and drainage was run off motor pumps.

 Even if you don't manage to visit during an open day, you can still enjoy the mill and its beautiful setting.
 The easiest way to visit is by water, for there are free mooring places along the river outside the mill and the nearby riverside pub.
 If you don't have a boat, or simply want to enjoy a lovely walk, you can easily reach Berney arms Mill on foot from Wickhampton.
 The official English Heritage directions suggest walking from Halvergate, but I think the route from Wickhampton is (marginally) shorter.

-I highly recomend an OS map, as you can also see Polkey's Mill, further to the southwest.
+I highly recommend an OS map, as you can also see Polkey's Mill, further to the southwest.
 I made the mistake of heading for Polkey's Mill, thinking I was heading straight for Berney Arms.
-By the time I realised my mistake I had turned a 5 mile stroll into an 8 mile hike.
+By the time I realised my mistake I had turned a 5-mile stroll into an 8-mile hike.
 If you don't repeat my mistake you will soon join the Weaver's Way trail, which leads across farm fields, over the railroad track, to the mill.

 About Berney Arms Windmill

 Location: On the north bank of the River Yare, accessible by boat from Haven Bridge or on foot via a footpath from Halvergate or Wickhampton, a distance of 3.5 miles.